mikebenfield/mikebenfield.github.io/_posts/2016-10-07-jaynes-preliminary.md

-At this point I have to wonder if Jaynes ever read a work by a mathematician written later than 1920, because all modern mathematicians are very clear about which functions their theory applies to, and feel free to ignore classes of functions.
+At this point I have to wonder if Jaynes ever read a work by a mathematician written later than 1920, because all modern mathematicians are very clear about which functions their theory applies to, and freely ignore other classes of functions.
 The differences between what mathematicians do and what Jaynes proposes are